Chapter 23 – Under The Table

 "Del, it's not the end of the world.
 It's been what?
 Three, four weeks?
 Maybe that's not even real.
 What made you think it's different anyway?"

 "I don't know," I hedged.
 "I mean, nothing's really different but nothing's the same either.
 I don't know how to explain it.
-He's still an asshole.
-But…it's almost like he's changed how he handles me.
-I'm used to him touching me all the time whenever Mac and Lori are around but I get tingles when he does that even if they're not there.
+He's still an asshole but…it's almost like he's changed how he handles me.
+I'm used to him touching me all the time whenever Mac and Lori are around but he does that now even if they're not there.
 He," I paused.
 "He didn't have sex with me when I got drunk the other night."

 There was a long silence and then Toni burst out laughing.
 "You're in serious trouble if you're lamenting over a lost opportunity for an orgasm."

 "Fuck you," I said flatly.
 "It was an example of how much our relationship has changed.
 I mean, I can't be the only one affected by whatever this is, right?
 I don't know.
 Maybe I'm really going crazy.
 Delusional.
 What the hell was I thinking?"